Bruno Kreisky: Political views and programs

 Full sick pay was extended to blue-collar unions in 1974, and family benefits were expanded to include full school transport (1971), a marriage payment (1972), payment for school books (1974), and a birth payment (1976).
 In 1978, due to a change from tax allowances to direct payments for children, family benefits increased significantly.
-Between 1973 and 1980, expenditure on health and education rose on average by 13.7% and by 12.9% per annum respectively.
+Between 1973 and 1980, expenditure on health and education rose on average by 13.7% and by 12.9% per annum, respectively.
 In education, pupil/teacher ratios fell sharply and a new university law was passed in 1975 in order to make higher education more democratic.
 The educational sector was significantly expanded under Kreisky, greatly increasing the numbers of Austrians receiving a university education.

 The 1972 Crime Victims Act established the principles of compensation for health damages caused (directly or indirectly) by crimes punishable by more than 6 months' imprisonment.
 The 1974 Town Renovation Act dealt with the renovation of residential town areas, while the 1975 Housing Property Act established the property rights of house- and flat-owners.
-In 1975, housing supplements were extended to cover costs of housing improvements.
-In 1974, the work prohibiting periods before and after work birth were extended up to 8 weeks, and in 1976 the regulations were extended to adoptive mothers.
-A 1981 law adapted pension schemes to changes in the families' loads equalization scheme, and introduced a widowers' pension equivalent to the widows' pension.
+In 1975, housing supplements were extended to cover the costs of housing improvements.
+In 1974, the work prohibition periods before and after work birth were extended up to 8 weeks, and in 1976, the regulations were extended to adoptive mothers.
+A 1981 law adapted pension schemes to changes in the families' load equalisation scheme, and introduced a widowers' pension equivalent to the widows' pension.
 In 1976, accident insurance for pupils and students was introduced, while an act passed that same year enabled people to undertake the care of close relatives who were ill.
 Under the Bankruptcy Wage Continuation Act of 1979, claims against bankrupt firms were paid from a special fund.
 In 1982, a maternity allowance payable for 16 weeks was introduced for self-employed women.

-Kreisky played a prominent role in international affairs, promoting dialogue between North Korea and South Korea, and working with like-minded European leaders such as Willy Brandt and Olof Palme to promote peace and development.
 Although the 1955 State Treaty prevented Austria from joining the European Union, he supported European integration.
-Austria cast itself as a bridge between East and West, and Vienna was the site for some early rounds of the Strategic Arms Limitation Talks between the United States and the Soviet Union.